ysy2020/autoscaler/cluster-autoscaler/cloudprovider/huaweicloud/README.md

 # Cluster Autoscaler on Huawei Cloud

 ## Overview
-The cluster autoscaler for [Huawei ServiceStage](https://www.huaweicloud.com/intl/en-us/product/servicestage.html) scales worker nodes within any specified container cluster's node pool where the `Autoscaler` label is on.
+The cluster autoscaler for [Huawei ServiceStage](https://www.huaweicloud.com/intl/en-us/product/servicestage.html) works with self-built Kubernetes cluster on Huaweicloud ECS and specified Huaweicloud Auto Scaling Groups.
 It runs as a Deployment on a worker node in the cluster.
 This README will go over some of the necessary steps required to get the cluster autoscaler up and running.

 Note:

 1. Cluster autoscaler must be run on a version of Huawei container engine 1.15.6 or later.
-2. Node pool attached to the cluster must have the `Autoscaler` flag turned on, and minimum number of nodes and maximum number of nodes being set.
-Node pools can be managed by `Resource Management` from Huawei container engine console.
-3. If warnings about installing `autoscaler addon` are encountered after creating a node pool with `Autoscaler` flag on, just ignore this warning and DO NOT install the addon.
-4. Do not build your image in a Huawei Cloud ECS.
+2. Do not build your auto scaler image in a Huawei Cloud ECS.
 Build the image in a machine that has access to the Google Container Registry (GCR).

 ## Deployment Steps
 ### Build Image